dibyom/triggers/pkg/interceptors/cel/README.md

 }
 ```

-These values are embedded into the body, in addition to the rest of the GitHub hook body that was received.
+These values are embedded into the body, in addition to the rest of the GitHub hook body that was received - in practice, this could also update existing fields (it's using sjson under the hood).